HumanoidX-VITCC/Prismanoid/README.md

 cv2.destroyAllWindows()
 ```

 So, now that we have implemented our face detection program, let's have a 10 minutes break before we move on to making our own virtual assistant!
-Till then, you may clarify your doubts :")

 <br>

 ## **VIRTUAL ASSISTANT**

-The most distinct feature of a humanoid is that it behaves somewhat like a human and what better way is there to show something to be similar to humans than being able to talk and speak in an intelligent way.

-We all have interacted with virtual assitants like Google assistant, Amazon Echo, Microsoft Cortana. etc., so let's dive right in to making one basic virtual assistant of our own that can tell us the weather, open up YouTube, Chrome, Gmail, tell us jokes, fetch us news articles and even search up basic definitions from Wikipedia!
+The most distinct feature of a humanoid is that it behaves somewhat like a human and what better way is there to show something to be similar to humans than being able to talk and speak in an intelligent way. let's dive right in to making one basic virtual assistant of our own that can tell us the weather, open up YouTube, Chrome, Gmail, tell us jokes, fetch us news articles and even search up basic definitions from Wikipedia!

-I hope you all have your virtual environments up and activated because for this application we will need to download a bunch of modules :P

-It's a fairly large code so I'll be copy pasting from the github repo and I hope y'all can access it :)

 The following command will download all the required libraries and while it takes some time let me explain what each library does